ohpiglet/ohpiglet/README.md

 - all wp videos are now added to assets/videos and /extravideos

-- the fix is to upload to vimeo and display withe the default embed code.
+- the fix is to upload to vimeo and display with the default embed code.

 ### Pagination